windysavage/windysavage.github.io/_posts/2020-10-16-Decoding-strategies-in-text-generation.md

 ## Random sampling
 In order to make the output sequences more surprising (which means more similar to humans' behavior), we need to add some randomness into the decoding process.

-Instead of picking tokens with the highest probability, we sample from the distribution of tokens at eact timestep.
+Instead of picking tokens with the highest probability, we sample from the distribution of tokens at each timestep.

 Besides, we can add a parameter called "Temperature" (range from 0~1) to adjust the distribution of tokens.